makohda/IDRC_first_step_course_2018/README.md

     @M01934:11:000000000-A8CLN:1:1101:15986:1347 1:N:0:27

-- This data is seqeunced by MiSeq
+- This data is sequenced by MiSeq
 - Used flowcell id is 000000000-A8CLN
 - Used flowcell lane is 1
 - Tile number within the lane is 1101